 - ready-to-eat meats and seafood

-A person should avoid alcohol throughout pregnancy, as there is no known safe level.
-All types of alcohol can be harmful and may cause:
+A person should avoid alcohol throughout pregnancy, as there is

 - fetal alcohol spectrum disorders (FASDs)

 FASDs are conditions that cause physical, behavioral, and intellectual disabilities.

 Pregnant women can consume caffeine in limited amounts.
 Experts state that it is safe to consume 150 to 300 mg per day, although the American Pregnancy Association suggest that pregnant people avoid caffeine as much as possible.